Balasubramanian-pg/Fabric-Data-Engineering-Projects/Chapter 4 - Reporting & Business Intelligence/ReadMe.md

 * **Work With GraphQL**: Integrate data using **GraphQL**.
 This query language allows clients to request exactly the data they need, which can be useful for modern web services.

-Here’s a Peterson-style rewrite, keeping it grounded, structured, and a bit philosophical without drifting into theatrics.

 ### Data Modeling and Structure

 Everything begins with form.
 If the structure is flawed, nothing downstream can compensate for it.
 The star schema is the simplest expression of order: facts at the center, dimensions orbiting like well-defined planets.
 Relationships must be deliberate.
 Cardinality and filter direction are not technical trivialities.
 They are the rules that govern how truth is aggregated.